 We will be selling items big and small, letting go of an era.
 Please feel free to come by, browse, and take a peak at the house if you like!

 Lots of candles.
 And candle holders.
 Vases of all sorts.
 Including those that can hold floating candles.

 Picture frames.
 You know, for that gallery wall you always wanted to make.… Read the rest

 As exciting as our upcoming grand travel adventure is, there is a whirlwind of planning and research associated that is at least as extensive and time consuming as the deepest throes of renovation.
 But I kind of love it, so that’s cool!
 One of the big to do’s on our list: Renting the VIB – so we can take care of paying the mortgage and hopefully put away some money to take care of emergencies should those arise (knock on wood).… Read the rest

 Hello there everyone.
 We have a very big announcement.
 We are off! to see the WORLD!
 Remember this little hint? well we couldn’t think of a better way to reward ourselves for all the hard work than with a new, grand adventure.
 Exciting, right?!

 After going back and forth on whether we should keep the ol’ VIB site as our primary record of adventure, we ultimately decided that we would jump ship to a new home, called House to Laos.… Read the rest

 I have attempted to photograph the finished foyer multiple times, but the pattern has proved to be a tricky bastard. this is a combination of photos that Sergey and I took, with a caveat, that I wish a professional would come and help us out here.
-Also, this post took an inordinately long time to be published, in part due to time crunch with my new duties, in part due to picture taking troubles, and in part because I am still learning to operate on my new Mac…I hope to be back here more frequently soon.… Read the rest
+Also, this post took an inordinately long time to be published, in part due to time crunch with the fact that I have been selected for 6 week jury duty, in part due to picture taking troubles, and in part because I am still learning to operate on my new Mac…I hope to be back here more frequently soon.… Read the rest